 Although the CDC does not currently recommend the screening of all students in grades K-12 for symptoms of COVID-19, PGCPS will begin the school year checking students' temperatures as they enter the schools through the first interim period (4 1⁄2 weeks).
-This process will then be reviewed to determine if it remains necessary for a longer period of time during the transition back to school.
+This process was reviewed.
+At this time, this process will continue.
+Additional reviews will be conducted throughout the year to determine if it remains necessary over a longer period of time during the transition back to school.